 Dock, Palapa and Swimming in the Sea

 The 260-foot-long swimming dock with 30-foot-diameter thatched roof palapa at the end is a great place to get out of the sun.
 The 8-foot-wide dock takes you out to deep water swimming that is the incredible turquoise color of the Caribbean Sea.
 The palapa has a lowered platform for easy access to the water to snorkel, dive, or kayak.
-Just a short distance from the palapa are Barefoot Cay’s own sunken boat wrecks, 32 and 30 foot long wooden sailboats that are attracting sea life into their hidey-holes.
+Just a short distance from the palapa is Barefoot Cay’s own sunken boat wreck, a small wooden sailboat that is attracting sea life into its hidey-holes.

 Explore Barefoot Cay in one of several models of Cobra kayaks, or on a stand-up paddleboard.
 A pedal boat is also available.
 Private charter boat trips for diving and snorkeling are available 1/2 day and full day through the dive shop.